A Case of Lumbar Spondylodiscitis and Psoas Abscess Caused by Candida albicans

 Introduction

-Spondylodiscitis and psoas abscess caused by Candida are rare clinical conditions.
-The infection often occurs as a result of hematogenous spread, although it can also develop through direct extension and contiguity.
-In adults, skeletal involvement, particularly vertebral involvement, is common, but other bone structures can also be affected.
+Spondylodiscitis and psoas abscess that are caused by Candida species are rare clinical conditions.
+Although the infection often occurs as a result of hematogenous spread, it can also develop via direct extension and contiguity.
+In adults, skeletal involvement, particularly vertebral involvement, is common.
+However, other bone structures can also be affected.
 Candida albicans is the most common pathogen.
-However, in recent years, there has been an increase in the incidence of spondylodiscitis caused by non-albicans Candida species.
-Since clinical findings and radiological imaging for spondylodiscitis and psoas abscess caused by Candida are nonspecific, the diagnosis can be easily overlooked (1).
-Herein, we present a case of lumbar spondylodiscitis and psoas abscess associated with Candida albicans candidemia.
+However, in recent years, the incidence of spondylodiscitis caused by non-albicans Candida species has increased.
+Because the clinical and radiological findings of spondylodiscitis and psoas abscess caused by Candida species are non-specific, the disease can be frequently overlooked[1].
+Herein, we have presented a case of lumbar spondylodiscitis and psoas abscess that was associated with candidemia due to C. albicans.

 Case Report

-A 33-year-old female patient presented to our clinic with complaints of lower back pain.
-Her medical history included Hemophilia A and recurrent vulvovaginitis.
-Eight months prior to her visit, she had undergone pregnancy termination due to placenta previa at three months of gestation, along with a hysterectomy and salpingo-oophorectomy.
-Five days postoperatively, she was diagnosed with deep vein thrombosis of the right lower extremity and pulmonary embolism.
-During her hospital stay, a nephrostomy catheter was placed due to right hydronephrosis.
-Following the development of pyelonephritis, Candida albicans was detected in both urine and blood cultures obtained from the nephrostomy.
+A 33-year-old female presented to our clinic with complaints of lower back pain.
+Her medical history included hemophilia A and recurrent vulvovaginitis.
+Eight months prior to her visit, her pregnancy was terminated at 3 months of gestation due to placenta previa.
+Furthermore, a hysterectomy with salpingooophorectomy was performed.
+Five days postoperatively, she developed deep vein thrombosis of the right lower extremity and pulmonary embolism.
+During her hospital stay, a nephrostomy catheter was placed for a right-sided hydronephrosis.
+Following the development of pyelonephritis, C. albicans was detected in both blood cultures and urine cultures obtained from the nephrostomy.
 After 20 days of treatment, she was discharged.
-However, after discharge, she developed vision loss in her right eye and was diagnosed with Candida endophthalmitis.
-Surgical intervention was performed for Candida endophthalmitis, and voriconazole treatment was initiated, although the patient reported non-compliance with the treatment regimen.
-She stated that her lower back pain began four months after the hysterectomy, salpingo-oophorectomy, and nephrostomy procedures, and that despite receiving physical therapy, her pain persisted.
-She was admitted to our clinic for follow-up and treatment.
+Subsequently, she developed vision loss in her right eye and was diagnosed with Candida endophthalmitis.
+She underwent a surgical intervention, and voriconazole treatment was initiated.
+However, the patient was noncompliant with the treatment regimen.
+Four months after the hysterectomy and nephrostomy, she developed lower back pain.
+The patient reported that despite physical therapy, the pain persisted.
+Thus, she was admitted to our department for further treatment.

-On physical examination, the patient’s general condition was good, her vital signs were stable, and movements of the lower back were painful.
-Gynecological examination revealed vulvovaginitis, for which treatment was provided.
+A physical examination revealed a good general condition and stable vital signs.
+Furthermore, her lower back movements were painful.
+The gynecological examination revealed vulvovaginitis, which was treated.
 No active inflammation was detected during the eye examination.
-Laboratory tests showed a C-reactive protein level of 36 mg/dL, an erythrocyte sedimentation rate of 55 mm/h, and other laboratory findings were within normal limits.
+Laboratory tests revealed a C-reactive protein level of 36 mg/dL and an erythrocyte sedimentation rate of 55 mm/h.
+Other laboratory findings were within the normal ranges.

 The patient was hospitalized.
-No growth was detected in blood and urine cultures.
-The Brucella standard tube agglutination test was negative.
-Transthoracic echocardiography and orbital magnetic resonance imaging (MRI) were normal.
-Lumbar MRI revealed spondylodiscitis at the L2, L3, and L4 levels, with intense contrast enhancement in the psoas muscle (abscess) (Figure 1).
-A percutaneous transpedicular biopsy was performed by neurosurgery from the lumbar vertebrae and discs.
-No growth was detected in the bacterial and tuberculosis (TB) cultures from the tissue samples, and the TB polymerase chain reaction (PCR) test was negative.
-Pathological examination showed no evidence of malignancy.
-Candida albicans, susceptible to treatment, was isolated from the fungal culture of the tissue sample.
-The patient was discharged with a treatment plan of oral fluconazole (400 mg once daily) for 6 to 12 months.
+No growth was detected in the blood and urine cultures.
+The Brucella standard tube agglutination test yielded a negative result.
+Transthoracic echocardiography and orbital magnetic resonance imaging (MRI) did not reveal any abnormalities.
+The lumbar MRI revealed spondylodiscitis at the L2, L3, and L4 levels, with intense contrast enhancement in the psoas muscle, indicating an abscess (Figure 1).
+A percutaneous transpedicular biopsy of the lumbar vertebrae and disks was performed by a neurosurgeon.
+Bacterial and tuberculosis (TB) cultures of the tissue samples did not yield any growth, and the TB polymerase chain reaction (PCR) test yielded a negative result.
+Pathological examination of the specimen showed no evidence of malignancy.
+C. albicans, susceptible to treatment, was isolated from the fungal culture of the tissue sample.
+The patient was discharged with oral fluconazole (400 mg once daily) for 6-12 months.
 From the 15th day of treatment, significant clinical and laboratory improvement was observed.
-By the 8th month of follow-up, clinical, laboratory, and radiological responses to fluconazole were achieved.
-Follow-up MRI at the 6th month showed significant regression of the abscess in the psoas muscle and the findings of lumbar spondylodiscitis (Figure 1).
-Fluconazole treatment was completed at 9 months and subsequently discontinued.
+By the 8th month of follow-up, the clinical, laboratory, and radiological test results demonstrated a good response to fluconazole.
+The follow-up MRI at the 6th month revealed significant regression of the psoas muscle abscess and spondylodiscitis findings (Figure 1).
+Fluconazole was discontinued at the 9th month follow-up.

 Discussion

-In Turkiye, there have been studies focusing on osteoarticular infections and psoas abscesses.
-However, no study or case report has specifically documented the coexistence of spondylodiscitis and psoas abscess caused solely by Candida species (1).
-Therefore, it is evident that the epidemiology of such cases in Turkiye is not well understood.
-In this regard, our case will contribute to the national literature.
+In Türkiye, some studies have focused on osteoarticular infections and psoas abscesses.
+However, no study or case report has specifically documented the co-existence of spondylodiscitis and psoas abscess caused solely by Candida species[1].
+Therefore, the epidemiology of such cases in Türkiye is not well understood.
+Thus, our case findings contribute to the limited national literature.

-In a PRISMA-based review conducted using the search terms related to Candida spondylodiscitis across PubMed, Web of Science, Embase, Scopus, and OVID Medline from the inception of these databases up to November 30, 2022, a total of 625 studies were analyzed, with 72 studies meeting the inclusion criteria and included in the review.
-The number of patients with Candida spondylodiscitis was reported as 89.
-In this review, Candida albicans accounted for 62% of the cases, while non-albicans Candida species (Candida tropicalis, Candida glabrata, Candida parapsilosis, Candida krusei, etc.) accounted for 32%.
+In a PRISMA-based review, the PubMed, Web of Science, Embase, Scopus, and OVID Medline databases were searched from their inceptions to November 30, 2022, using terms related to Candida spondylodiscitis.
+The search yielded 625 studies.
+Of these, 72 studies met the inclusion criteria and were included in the review.
+The number of patients with Candida spondylodiscitis was 89.
+Furthermore, C. albicans accounted for 62% of the cases, while non-albicans Candida species (e.g., Candida tropicalis, Candida glabrata, Candida parapsilosis, and Candida krusei) accounted for 32% of the cases.

-In conclusion, Candida species should be considered as potential pathogens in the differential diagnosis of spondylodiscitis and psoas abscess.
+In conclusion, Candida species should be considered as potential pathogens in patients presenting with spondylodiscitis and a psoas abscess.

 References